song-qun/song-qun.github.io/_pages/about.md

 My research interests include Internet of Things, cyber-physical systems, artificial intelligence, and security for autonomous driving.
 My goal is to build AI-powered autonomous cyber-physical systems that are robust, resilient, and resource-efficient.
 My research aims to address the practical challenges of landing AI on IoT systems, including the adversarial examples, privacy attacks, cross-modal learning, domain shift, and computation constraints.

-***I am seeking multiple Ph.D. students and RAs to join my research team and work on resilient and deployable AIoT systems.
-Check the job description [here](https://song-qun.github.io/opening/).***
+<font color = red>I am seeking multiple Ph.D. students and RAs to join my research team and work on resilient and deployable AIoT systems.
+Check the job description [here](https://song-qun.github.io/opening/).</font>

 <!-- My research interests also include exploiting physical knowledge to advance the learning process on embedded devices and developing privacy-preserved AIoT systems. -->